privatenumber/tsx/CONTRIBUTING.md

 #### ✅ Be constructive

 Aim to contribute to the solution with research & PRs (tests + solutions).
+The goal is to land an improvement in tsx for everyone to benefit.

 Be concise to save people's time.